Consistent Flag Codes: Some families of consistent flag codes

 which proves that $\cC_i$ is a sunflower of center $C_i$. \item In case of $|\cC_i|<|\cC|,$ there must exist two different flags $\cF, \cF'$ in $\cC$ such that $\cF_i=\cF'_i$.
 Since $\cC$ is a sunflower of center $C$, we have that $C_i=\cF_i\cap\cF'_i=\cF_i$.
 On the other hand, notice that every subspace in the projected code $\cC_i$ contains the subspace $C_i$.
 Using that $\dim(C_i)=t_i$, we conclude that $\cC_i=\{C_i\},$ which is the trivial sunflower of center $C_i$. \end{itemize} \end{proof}

-The converse of Propositon \ref{prop: sunflower implies projected-sunflower} is not true in general.
-The next example shows that projected-sunflower flag codes are not necessarily sunflowers. \begin{example} Consider the flag code $\cC\subseteq \cF_q((2,3), 4)$ given by the set of flags
+The converse of Proposition \ref{prop: sunflower implies projected-sunflower} is not true in general.
+The next example shows that projected-sunflower flag codes are not necessarily sunflowers. \begin{Example} Consider the flag code $\cC\subseteq \cF_q((2,3), 4)$ given by the set of flags